 In addition, it is known that babies with in vitro fertilization are as attached to their parents as those who were conceived naturally, and adolescents with in vitro fertilization are as well adjusted as those who have been conceived naturally.

-Limited long-term follow-up data suggest that in vitro fertilization may be associated with a higher incidence of hypertension, impaired fasting glucose, increased total body fat composition, advancing bone age, subclinical thyroid disorder, depression early clinical and excessive consumption of alcohol in offspring.
+Limited long-term follow-up data suggest that in vitro fertilization may be associated with a higher incidence of hypertension, impaired fasting glucose, increased total body fat composition, advancing bone age, subclinical thyroid disorder, depression, early clinical and excessive consumption of alcohol in offspring.

-Increases in embryo manipulation during in vitro fertilization result in more deviated fetal growth curves, but birth weight does not appear to be a reliable marker of fetal stress.
+Increases in embryo manipulation during in vitro fertilization result in more deviated fetal growth curves, but the birth weight does not appear to be a reliable marker of fetal stress.

 Similarly, it is believed that an incidence of autism and attention deficit disorder associated with in vitro fertilization is related to confounding factors of maternal and obstetric factors.

-Additional techniques routinely used in in vitro fertilization include ovarian hyperstimulation to generate multiple ovules or transocenographic extraction of ultrasound-guided oocytes directly from the ovaries.
+Additional techniques routinely used in vitro fertilization include ovarian hyperstimulation to generate multiple ovules or transocenographic extraction of ultrasound-guided oocytes directly from the ovaries.

-After which the ovules and sperm are prepared, as well as the culture and selection of the resulting embryos before the embryo is transferred to the uterus.
+After which, the ovules and sperm are prepared, as well as the culture and selection of the resulting embryos before the embryo is transferred to the uterus.

 The resulting prediction of, p.
 The poor or hyper response to ovarian hyperstimulation determines the protocol and dose for ovarian hyperstimulation.

-In a standard gonadotropin-releasing hormone agonist protocol the day the hyperstimulation treatment is initiated and the expected day of oocyte recovery can be chosen to fit the personal choice, while in a hormone-antagonist protocol gonadotropin-releasing should be adapted to the onset of previous menstruation.
+In a standard gonadotropin-releasing hormone agonist protocol, the day the hyperstimulation treatment is initiated and the expected day of oocyte recovery can be chosen to fit the personal choice, while in a hormone-antagonist protocol gonadotropin-releasing should be adapted to the onset of previous menstruation.